symfony/symfony-docs/controller.rst

 A controller is a PHP function you create that reads information from the ``Request`` object and creates and returns a ``Response`` object.
-The response could be an HTML page, JSON, XML, a file download, a redirect, a 404 error or anything else you can dream up.
+The response could be an HTML page, JSON, XML, a file download, a redirect, a 404 error or anything else.
 The controller executes whatever arbitrary logic *your application* needs to render the content of a page.

 .. tip::